PatrikZh/holbertonschool-validation/module3_task2/DEPLOY.md

 # What is the archive and how to unarchive it?

 --- The archive is named `awesome-website.zip`.
-Run the command `unzip awesome-website.zip` to unarchive it.
+Run command `unzip awesome-website.zip` to unarchive it.

-#### What are the commands to start and stop the application?
+## What are the commands to start and stop the application?

 ```shell
 make run ## Starts the server